runxiyu/ykps-wsgi/DEPLOY.md

 Remember to configure users, groups, and sudoers.

 You also need to configure it with Azure secret keys and create relevant directories for submissions and files.

+Also remember to set the nginx max request size or something.